Logo Muuuh Nature and Wildlife Documentaries

 Muuuh.com is privately owned and operated by Karl-Heinz Müller.
 To get in touch, please use this form: Contact Muuuh.

 Karl-Heinz studied animal behaviour at ETH Zurich, where his master’s thesis focused on the neural development of the Zebrafish (Danio rerio).
-He later researched the role of MTF-1 (Metallothionein Transcription Factor) in the embryonic development of mice at the University of Zurich.
+He later continued his research at the University of Zurich, investigating the role of MTF-1 (Metallothionein Transcription Factor) in the embryonic development of mice.

-In recent years, he has achieved a professional level in wildlife photography and videography, allowing him to share his passion for nature, wildlife, and animal behaviour through authentic media.
+In recent years, Karl-Heinz has reached a professional level in wildlife photography and videography, specializing in authentic field documentation of animal behaviour and natural soundscapes.